miladrahimi/p-manager/README.md

 ### Web Panel

 Access the web panel at the default port 8080.
 Log in using the username `admin` and password `password`.
-* In the `Users` tab, you can create, edit, and view your users (including their profile links).
+* In the `Users` tab, you can create, edit, and view users.
-* In the `Servers` tab, add Xray Node servers by specifying their Host (IP), HTTP Port, and HTTP Token.
+* In the `Servers` tab, add Xray Nodes by specifying their Host (IP), HTTP Port, and HTTP Token.
-* In the `Settings` tab, you can modify the Panel password, the Host (IP), the Shadowsocks Port, and other options.
+* In the `Settings` tab, you can modify the Panel password, the Host (IP), the Ports, etc.

 ### Configuration